Memories & Reflections

 On a happier note.....

-Exactly a week after Andrew died I received word that Tom had Lymphoma.
-Tom, too, was a schizophrenic since he was in his teens.
+A week after Andrew died I received word that Tom had Lymphoma.
+Tom, too, had schizophrenia, since he was in his early teens.
 He was born in 1955.
-To put it mildly, he had a difficult life.
+To put it mildly, he had a difficult life after his illness.
 However, in his latter years he was quite stable, possibly due to a new medication.
-He lived in a group home North of Toronto for about ten years.
+He lived in a group home North of Toronto for about five of his last years.

-I sent the following email to Lyn and copied my other "healthy" children, Kim and Kathy, after they heard about the situation and were concerned about my well-being.
+I sent the following email to Lyn and my other "healthy" children, Kim and Kathryn, after they heard about the situation and were concerned about my well-being.

 Hi Lyn,

-It is a shock about Tommy.
-I guess, though, that I went through states of grief many years ago, both with Tom and with Andy.
+I went through several states of grief many years ago, both with Tom and with Andy.
 It was very difficult for me to accept the fact that first Tom and then Andrew would never again be normal.
+I had so many hopes and dreams.
 I still treasure the early times.
-For years I kept trying to make a difference by offering suggestions, etc. The tide turned one time when I drove all the way to a place near St. Thomas (past London) to see Tommy who was in a mental institution.
-He had been sent to the hospital in Penatanguishene for the Criminally Insane because they have an "open door" policy in the regular mental hospitals and he kept running away.
-It was a horrible place.
+For years I kept trying to make a difference by offering suggestions to them, etc. The tide turned one time when I drove all the way to a mental institution. near St. Thomas (past London) to see Tommy.
+He had been sent to the hospital in Penatanguishene for the Criminally Mentally Ill because they have an "open door" policy in the regular mental hospitals and he kept running away.
+Penetangue was a horrible place.
 I had to appeal to the Ontario Ombudsman to get him out and the only other hospital with locked doors was at St. Thomas.
 When I saw him I offered some suggestion about what Tom might do.
 He immediately got up and left.
 After driving for 2 1/2 hours I had about two minutes with him and then had to drive another 2 1/2 hours back to Toronto.
 I had plenty of time to think.
 I learned, the hard way, that I had to do what I could but accept the situation for what it was - with no likelihood or hope of its changing for the better.
-I learned to just be with them when I visited.
+I learned just to be with Tom and Andy when I visited.
 Talk was not really necessary and didn't really help.
 Emanations of un-spoken love did.
 And it helped both them and me.

-It might sound cold and unfeeling to say that I don't feel much grief at this point.
-I am sad but more for the unlived life and the unrealized promise than for the imminent death of Tom and the recent one of Andrew, although that finality will pile another rock or two on a pile that was built rather high many years ago.
+It might sound cold and unfeeling to say that I don't feel much grief at his death.
+I was sad but more for the unrealized promise than for the death of Tom and the previous one of Andrew, although that finality will pile another rock or two on a pile that was built rather high many years ago.
 At least the pile will not grow any more.
 But neither will it go away in a hurry, if at all.
-We all want to live a full life but a full life has not only happiness but tragedy.
+We all want to live a full life but a full life can include not only happiness but tragedy.
 We can and should take as much delight as possible from the happy times and we have the unwelcome opportunity to grow from the tragic ones.
-This is a difficult period for all of us.
-Let's continue to support each other and keep our spirits up, while we send our love to each other and particularly to Tom.
+This is a difficult period for anyone.
+Let's continue to support each other and keep our spirits up, while we send our love to each other.

 Love,